Meeting Details: Melb PC Headquarters, Level 1, 479 Warrigal Rd, Moorabbin, or by Video Conference.

 iHelp (Internet Help)

-This special interest group is for technical, computer and internet problems.
+This special interest group is for technical, computer, password and internet problems.

-MelbPC and iHelp continue the tradition of making Melbourne a unique place.
+MelbPC and iHelp continue the tradition of Melbourne as a unique place.
 Our group function is “Members helping Members”, whose role is to sort out Internet or General PC problems.